nosegae/NoseGAE/readme.rst

 Overview
 ========

-NoseGAE is a nose_ plugin that makes it easier to write unit tests for `Google App Engine`_ applications.
+NoseGAE is a nose_ plugin that makes it easier to write functional and unit tests for `Google App Engine`_ applications.

 When the plugin is installed, you can activate it by using the ``--with-gae`` command line option.
 The plugin also includes an option